studam/Covid-19-fake-news/README.md

 Misinformation cost lives.
 Without the appropriate trust and correct information, diagnostic test go unused,immunization campaigns to promote effective vaccines will not meet their targets,and the virus will continue to thrive.

+# Setup
+This project aims to develop a method for detecting and classifying COVID-19 fake news stories using Natural Language Processing.
+We have used a Google colab notebook.
+The following packages are involved:
+* spaCy is a high-performance NLP library for production use.
+* scikit-learn: helpful package for data analysis and machine learning.
+* matplotlib.pyplot: a typical package for data visualisation in Python.
+* Pandas is a Python data analysis and manipulation tool that is widespread, flexible, and simple to use